 DPS strives to meet each student and staff members’ individual needs.
-The Equity and Engagement Division brings together five departments and our DPS Senior Advisor on Diversity, Equity and Inclusion to support our Shared Core Value of Equity and to ensure that we do all we can to help Every Child Succeed.
+The Equity and Engagement Division brings together five departments to support our Shared Core Value of Equity and to ensure that we do all we can to help Every Child Succeed.

 Equity is a Shared Core Value

 The work of eliminating opportunity gaps belongs to everyone in DPS.
 From educational opportunities to hiring practices to discipline policies, we must focus on how our actions further our Shared Core Value of equity.
 To live that value of equity, we must provide opportunity, access and inclusion to all, while providing the necessary resources and supports to raise the achievement of all students while narrowing the gaps between the highest and lowest performing students.

 The Culture, Equity and Leadership Team (CELT) educates and empowers in order to disrupt and dismantle current and historical inequities in our Denver Public Schools community that have disproportionately impacted Black, African American and LGBTQ+ students, families and educators.
 We lead and model transformational change, driving the district’s mission and vision by leveraging our Shared Core Values so that Every Child Succeeds.
 We have supported over 3,800 Denver Public Schools team members through professional development and training that helps to: